strawstack/TextBubblesPhaserJS/README.md

-# text-bubbles-for-phaser
+# Text Bubbles for PhaserJS

 A text bubble class for phaser.
 View the [live demo](http://xn--qxa.ws/Text-Bubbles-for-PhaserJS/)

-# screenshot
+# Screenshot

 [![](./screenshot.png)](http://xn--qxa.ws/Text-Bubbles-for-PhaserJS/)

-# how to use
+# How to Use

 - Place script tag in document header ```<script src="TextBox.js"></script>```